 Leading With Empathy

-As organizations continue to navigate a global pandemic and focus efforts on developing equity and inclusion within their teams, leading with empathy is more important than ever.
+As organizations navigated the global pandemic and focused efforts on developing equity and inclusion within their teams, leading with empathy has become more important than ever.
 On top of bottom-line objectives, leaders are challenged with ensuring their employees feel connected, valued and supported as they continue to work together but apart.

 One powerful way to demonstrate vulnerability and empathy while fostering personal connection is through the art of strategic storytelling, according to Heidi Schultz, a management and corporate communication professor at UNC Kenan-Flagler Business School.
 She has taught storytelling in several UNC programs over the past decade, helping future leaders harness this influential craft.